TharindaNimnajith/TharindaNimnajith/README.md

 <hr/>
 <div>
   <div align='left'>
-    I graduated with a Bachelor of Science (Honours) in Information Technology, specialising in the field of Software Engineering with First Class Honours and the Award for the Best Performance from the Sri Lanka Institute of Information Technology (SLIIT), Malabe.
+    I graduated with a Bachelor of Science (Honours) in Information Technology, specialising in Software Engineering with First Class Honours and the Award for the Best Performance from the Sri Lanka Institute of Information Technology (SLIIT), Malabe.
   </div>
   <br/>
   <div align='left'>